meltano/meltano/docs/src/docs/command-line-interface.md

 ## `upgrade`

-Upgrade Meltano and the Meltano project to the latest version.
+Upgrade Meltano and your Meltano project to the latest version.

 When called without arguments, this will:
 - Upgrade the `meltano` package